JeremiahKaren/35percent.github.io/_posts/2017-06-18-a-signal-embarrassment-southwark-pays-for-lost-affordable-housing-contribution.md

 ---
 layout: post
 published: false
-title: >-
-  A Signal embarrassment - Southwark pays for lost affordable housing contribution
+title: 'A Signal embarrassment - Southwark pays for ''no cost'' affordable housing  '
 ---
-## A New Post
+## Private developer's affordable housing lost for years

-As most people know private developments are supposed to provide a certain amount of affordable housing, known as S106 contributions.
-The Signal Building at the Elephant and Castle is one such development - twenty-two storeys, 38 residential units, with an S106 contribution of eleven affordable homes, all agreed when planning permission was granted in 2011.
+As most people know private developments are supposed to provide a certain amount of affordable housing, called S106 contributions.
+The Signal Building at the Elephant and Castle is one such development - twenty-two storeys, 38 residential units, with an [S106 contribution of eleven affordable homes](http://planbuild.southwark.gov.uk/documents/?casereference=09/AP/1940&system=DC), __'at no cost to the council'__ [^1] all agreed when planning permission was granted in 2011.

-But in an extraordinary turn of events, Southwark Council's Cabinet has just agreed to set aside over £500,000 to pay the current leaseholders of nine of these 'affordable' properties, after alleging that they were wrongfully put onto the free-market.
+But in an extraordinary turn of events, Southwark Council's Cabinet is to [agree to set aside over £500,000](http://moderngov.southwark.gov.uk/mgIssueHistoryHome.aspx?IssueId=50013861&OptionNum=0&) to pay the current leaseholders of nine of these 'affordable' properties, after alleging that they were wrongfully put onto the free-market.
 Southwark then intends then to return them for use as affordable housing.

 Southwark has been pursuing a High Court claim aginst numerous defendants, including developers, a housing association and leaseholders.
 While the case is due to begin between 5 and 7 July, scheduled to last 15 days, Southwark has set the money aside to __'facilitate settlement'__ with the leaseholders.
 Southwark's court claim gives open market values of between £650,000 and £795,000 for each of the properties.
 If there should be no settlement Southwark is seeking damages of £1.98m.
 Southwark has already reached a confidential settlement with the Lond District Housing Association (LDHA) and with __'entities'__ from the Trademade group, who were involved in the development and financing of the scheme.